ProjectMitosisOS/mitosis-core/exp/os-network/one-sided-throughput/README.md

 ## Conclusion

 - With small payload size like 64B, the throughput of RC qp's one-sided read operation is **7%~8%** higher than that of DC qp.
+- With small payload size like 64B and **Outstanding Requests** (batch size = 12) optimization, the peak throughput of RC qp's one-sided read operation is **26%** higher than that of DC qp (Measure with 8 clients and 1 server).
 - With large payload size like 4096B, the gap is smaller.
 And the peak throughput is nearly the same.